-REASONABLE ACCOMMODATIONS FOR SAFETY
+V. REASONABLE ACCOMMODATIONS FOR SAFETY

-State law mandates that the employer provide reasonable accommodations for a victim of domestic violence, sexual assault or stalking who requests an accommodation for the safety of the victim at work.
+State law mandates that an employer provide reasonable accommodations for a victim of domestic violence, sexual assault, stalking, or other crime who requests an accommodation for their safety at work.

 In determining reasonable accommodations, the employer shall consider urgent circumstances or danger facing the employee.